OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 *   **`WindowManager.gd`**: The sole authority for the lifecycle of all modal and inspection windows.
 *   **`BattleManager.gd`**: The sole authority for the state of a single battle.
 It is created when a battle begins and destroyed when it ends.
     *   **State Properties**:

+### 3.3 Combat System

+#### Positional Logic Definition (The Definitive System)
+To ensure universal ability logic and clear action sequencing, the system relies on a consistent data representation that is independent of the visual layout on screen.

+**The Core Data Rule**:
+For both the `PlayerLineup` and `EnemyLineup` arrays, index 0 always corresponds to the leftmost slot of that team's area on the screen, and index 5 corresponds to the rightmost slot.

+**Mapping 'Front' and 'Back':**
+- **Player Team** (Visually on the left side of the screen, facing right):
+  - The 'Frontmost' position is the highest occupied index (e.g., `PlayerLineup[5]`).
+  - The 'Backmost' is the lowest occupied index (e.g., `PlayerLineup[0]`).
+- **Enemy Team** (Visually on the right side of the screen, facing left):
+  - The 'Frontmost' position is the lowest occupied index (e.g., `EnemyLineup[0]`).
+  - The 'Backmost' is the highest occupied index (e.g., `EnemyLineup[5]`).

+**Combat Action Order (Back-to-Front):**
+The action order is resolved by iterating from the highest index down to the lowest.
+This is consistent for both teams and translates visually as right-to-left for each side.
+- **Player Turn:** Iterate through `PlayerLineup` from index 5 down to 0.
+- **Enemy Turn:** Iterate through `EnemyLineup` from index 5 down to 0.

+**Universal Ability Logic:**
+This consistency is what makes the `TargetingRule` system powerful.
+An ability like "hit the frontmost unit and the two behind it" uses the same logic for both teams: it finds the unit at the lowest occupied index in the `opponent_lineup` and targets that index, index + 1, and index + 2.
+No special code is needed to handle the visual mirroring.

+**Absolute Coordinates:**
+The logical coordinates (P1-P6 for player, E1-E6 for enemy) remain a valid concept for abilities that need to target specific grid slots.
+They map directly to the array indices (P1 -> `PlayerLineup[0]`, E1 -> `EnemyLineup[0]`, etc.).
         *   `_battle_instances: Dictionary[String, GachaBallInstance]` (The master registry for temporary battle copies)
         *   `_data_containers: Dictionary[StringName, DataContainer]` (The registry for all temporary battle containers like lineups, benches, and battle inventories)
         *   `_gacha_tokens: int`